skiadas/TheoryCompCourse/notes/parsing.md

 eps            $S           S -> P eps            $            push S and advance to end/accept
 ```

+You will notice that we have violated one of the rules of the stack: In order to see that we have a `* P P` in the stack, we actually have to look 3 places deep.
+We will discuss later how to get around this problem.

 We need a way to discuss in general the idea that "we have seen a part of the right-hand side of a rule".
 For that we need a new definition: